-Avoid overwatering plants that are near your foundation and don’t let mulch touch the side of your home.
+Avoid overwatering plants that are near your foundation and don’t let the mulch touch the side of your home.
 These areas can attract earwigs.

-Remove potential hiding places for earwigs outdoors; these can include leaf debris, plant pots, firewood and garden hose.
+Remove potential hiding places for earwigs outdoors; these can include leaf debris, plant pots, firewood, and garden hose.

 These prevention tips for earwigs can help limit the earwig population on your property, making it less likely that these insects will become a problem indoors.
 If you should find an earwig population inside, don’t hesitate to give the pest control professionals at Rose Pest Solutions a call.
 We can set up your first appointment and our technician will check your property for earwig infestations and offer treatments and solutions to eliminate the problem and keep it from returning.

 For more information on earwigs and our earwig control solutions, please call Rose today.
-We can offer earwig control solutions to homes and businesses in Ohio, Michigan, and Illinois and throughout our service area; give us a call today to request your free inspection and let us help you maintain a safe and pest-free environment.
+We can offer earwig control solutions to homes and businesses in Ohio, Michigan, and Illinois and throughout our service area; give us a call today to request an inspection and let us help you maintain a safe and pest-free environment.